falzar/go_training/Readme.md

 ### List of exercises

++ **cards/main.go**: Shows Slice definition, subslice, function definition, "instance" calls.
+Shows how to receive two values return from a function.
 + **cards/deck.go**: Shows an aproximation of Object Oriented on Go.
 Define a type and functions with a receiver.
+Contains functions that returns multiple values.
+Contains for loop use.
+I/O operations.
+Type conversion.
+Use of _strings_ package.
+Error handling. _OS_ package use. _rand_ package use.
+One line swap for slice. _time_ package use.

 ### TODO

 ### Useful links

++ Udemy course -> [Go: The Complete Developer's Guide (Golang)]

 License
 ----